 The way guys dressed in the mall always threw me.
 Much like the time two teenage boys approached the aroma oil table as I was carefully and systematically restocking it.
 “Look at that chick over their,” they whispered and giggled like a gaggle of tween girls.

-Taking a glance up, the junior high teacher I acted by day took hold, “Oh, are you trying to attract girls with that T-Shirt?”
+Taking a glance up, the junior high teacher I acted by day took hold, “Oh, I’m sure the nude women posed erotically all over your tee will really seal that deal.”

 The boy turned to me, and then his face blushed to the shade that blended perfectly with the fiery dragon kite that was suspended from the ceiling just above him.
 He looked down at the black tee covered in the silhouettes of nude strippers, and then up at his bud in a look of complete shock.
 Had it really never occurred to him that this may discourage the fairer sex?